I’ve been a full time RVer since 2007 and there have been

 Since so many folks say this works, it's definitely an rving lesson you'll want to put into practice, especially if you're out in the desert.

-Peppermint oil, which you can buy at a natural foods store, is said to work to keep pack rats away.
+Peppermint oil, which you can buy at a natural foods store, is said to work to keep pack rats away, as well as mice.
 Seems like it might be a good idea to keep a little bottle of peppermint oil handy.

 If your towing vehicle or dinghy is sitting and you’re worried about its engine, it’s suggested you leave the hood up.